bytecodealliance/wasmtime/docs/langref.rst

     blocks.
 Split critical edges as needed to work around this.

     :arg iN x: Integer index into jump table.
-    :arg JT: Jump table which was declared in the preample.
+    :arg JT: Jump table which was declared in the preamble.
     :result: None.

 .. inst:: JT = jump_table EBB0, EBB1, ..., EBBn

-    Declare a jump table in the :term:`function preample`.
+    Declare a jump table in the :term:`function preamble`.

     This declares a jump table for use by the :inst:`br_table` indirect branch instruction.
 Entries in the table are either EBB names, or ``0`` which